Azure-Samples/ARGUS/notebooks/README.md

 #### Evaluation schema

 The [evaluation schema](../demo/default-dataset/evaluation_schema.json) is optional and used by the `JsonEvaluator` to configure how to evaluate each field in the ground truth with the actual value.
-If a field is not present in the evaluation schema that is present in the ground truth, then the default evalautors will be used.
-By default, each field will get a `CustomStringEvalautor` and `FuzzyMatchEvaluator`.
-The default configuration for `CustomStringEvalaution` will be an exact match.
+If a field is not present in the evaluation schema that is present in the ground truth, then the default evaluators will be used.
+By default, each field will get a `CustomStringEvaluator` and `FuzzyMatchEvaluator`.
+If no default configuration and no evaluation schema provided for `CustomStringEvalaution` the evaluator will use exact match for value comparisons ignoring the case.

-Each field evalautor must implement the following method with the same arguments:
+Each field evaluator must implement the following method with the same arguments:

 ```python
 def __call__(self, ground_truth: str, actual: str, config: dict = None) -> int:
     # implementation here
 ```

-Example custom configuration using the `CustomStringEvaluator`:
+Example of default configuration for `CustomStringEvaluator`.
+This configuration will be applied to all fields unless specified in evaluation schema for a particular field

 ```python